SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ![Azure AD - Application Configuration - Client Secret](./Figures/Fig-09-Azure-AD-App-Config-04.png)

-Open the just downloaded file using any text editor, search for the *keyCredentials* property and replace it with the following value.
+Open the just downloaded file using any text editor, search for the *keyCredentials* property and replace it with the snippet you generated above by either running the PowerShell script or the Get-SPOAzureADManifestKeyCredentials cmdlet.

 ```JSON
   "keyCredentials": [